andsens/bootstrap-vz/bootstrapvz/plugins/minimize_size/README.rst

    Default: false
    ``optional``
 -  ``shrink``: Whether the volume should be shrunk.
 This setting works best in conjunction with the zerofree tool.
-   Valid values: true, false
+Valid values:

+   -  false: Do not shrink.
+   -  ``vmware-vdiskmanager`` or true: Shrink using the `vmware-vdiskmanager` utility.
+   -  ``qemu-img``: Shrink using the `qemu-img` utility.

    Default: false
    ``optional``
 -  ``apt``: Apt specific configurations. ``optional``